 Funding Source What is it?
 How can the money be spent?
 How and when will the funds be distributed?
 Reporting Requirements MFP Career Development Funds (CDF) Each qualifying student course enrollment for grades 9 through 12 is provided 6% of the MFP State and Local Base Per Pupil.
 The FY2024-2025 amount is \$241.
-CDF qualifying courses Source Data: October 1 EdLink course data submission Teacher training or certification, including externship stipends, and course tuition Equipment and facilities aligned to pathways (includes the cost of student industry-based credentials, career awareness, and career counseling software and services) Licenses or other technology licenses/equipment necessary to implement CDF-qualifying courses Transportation to facilities where students will be taking a CTE course related to a Jump Start statewide credential In July, school systems and schools will receive an Initial total allocation of their CDF funding based on the greater of: a) minimum \$25,000/\$10,000 CDF allocation; or b) 75% previous year's CDF allocation.
+CDF qualifying courses Source Data: October 1 EdLink course data submission Teacher training or certification, including externship stipends, and course tuition Equipment and facilities aligned to pathways (includes the cost of student industry-based credentials as well as career awareness and career counseling software and services) Licenses or other technology licenses / equipment necessary to implement CDF-qualifying courses Transportation to facilities where students will be taking a CTE course related to a Jump Start statewide credential In July, school systems and schools will receive an Initial total allocation of their CDF funding based on the greater of: a) their minimum \$25,000/\$10,000 CDF allocation; or b) 75% of their previous year's CDF allocation.
 The balance of CDF funds will be distributed in the spring based on actual October 1 student course enrollments.
 Any overpayment of the CDF allocation will be reduced in the June MFP payment.
 Please email LDOEMFPHelpdesk@la.g ov with any CDF questions.
 CDF Year-End Report due in August The account codes in which these funds should be reported in the AFR: Revenue from State Sources, State Unrestricted Grants-in-Aid, State Public School Fund (MFP), Acct Code 3110.
-For complete information about Career Development Funds please see the updated version of Guidelines for Use of CDF Allocation.

 Funding Source What is it?
 How can the money be spent?
 How and when will the funds be distributed?
 Reporting Requirements MFP Career and Technical Education (CTE) Weighted Funding Each secondary career and technical education course unit per student for both the fall and spring semesters are provided a weight of 6%.
 Exact per pupil amounts vary by school system.
 Source Data: October 1 EdLink course data submission School systems or schools are required to expend the weighted student funds on personnel, professional services, instructional materials, equipment, and supplies for the unique courses that generate such funds.
 The MFP Team verifies that CTE funds are spent on CTE expenditures in the Weighted Student Funding Verification Process.
-The FY 2025-2026 state average per unit amount is \$158.
-The school system and school specific per unit amounts and allocations for FY2025-2026 will be available in the MFP Library under the FY 2024-2025 MFP Budget Letter section (FY 2025-2026 Weighted Student Funding Calculation).
+The FY2025-26 state average per unit amount is \$158.
+The school system and school specific per unit amounts and allocations for FY2025-2026 will be available in the MFP Library under the FY2024-2025 MFP Budget Letter section (FY2025-2026 Weighted Student Funding Calculation).
 The CTE Allocation is included in the monthly MFP payment.
 Please email LDOEMFPHelpdesk@la.g ov with any MFP questions.
 CTE expenditures must be reported in the Annual Financial Report (AFR) submitted each fall under the following Key Punch Codes: 16820-17280, 30215-30595, and 33665-34075.
 Contact school system business manager for more information.
 The account codes in which these funds should be reported in the AFR: Revenue from State Sources, State Unrestricted Grants-in-Aid, State Public School Fund (MFP), Acct Code 3110.